OpenNebula/docs/source/operation/vm_setup/add_content.rst

 You can now shutdown the Virtual Machine from inside, that is, use the OS to shutdown itself.
 When the machine appears as poweroff in OpenNebula terminate it.

-Make sure that you change the image to non persistant and you give access to other people.
+Make sure that you change the image to non persistent and you give access to other people.

 Using the CLI you can do: